Withholding Verifiable Information: When Is Commitment Payoff Achievable?

-When there are only three actions, the only reason that makes a commitment outcome not implementable is that the ``middle action'' \(a_1\) is recommended too often.
-Therefore, in the canonical representation that corresponds to a Sender's preferred ORE, \(a_1\) is recommended as frequently as incentive compatibility allows.
-More precisely, it must be that \(\sup B_1 = \gamma_2\).
+When there are only three actions, the only reason that a commitment solution is not implementable is that the ``middle'' action, $2$, is recommended too often.
+Therefore, if no commitment solution is implementable, in the bi-pooling partition associated with a sender-preferred equilibrium, action $2$ is recommended as frequently as revelation proofness allows: that is, the upper bound of $B_2$ must coincide with $\gamma_3$.

-In fact, this observation holds more generally: if no commitment outcome is implementable, at least one of the intermediate actions is recommended as often as \labelcref{sic} allows.\footnote{By ``intermediate actions'' I mean the actions that are neither the highest nor the lowest.} Put differently, there must exist at least one unskipped action \(a_i\) is such that \(\overline{b}_i = \gamma_{i+1}\), where \(\overline{b}_i = \sup B_i\).\footnote{To see this, note first that it must be that \(\overline{b}_i \le \gamma_{i+1}\) for each \(i\) such that \(a_i\) is not skipped: if \(\overline{b}_k > \gamma_{k+1}\) for some unskipped \(a_k\), \(B_k \cap \inter{(A_{k+1})} \ne \varnothing\), and hence Condition \labelcref{sic} is violated.
-Now it only suffices to rule out the possibility that \(\overline{b}_i < \gamma_{i+1}\) for each \(i\) such that \(a_i\) is not skipped.
-If this is the case, since no commitment outcome is implementable, it is strictly more profitable for Sender to recommend an intermediate action more often.
-A contradiction.}